CodingWZL/EMGen/README.md

 The source code provides the feature calculations, model training, and directed design.
 ![image](https://github.com/CodingWZL/ElecML/assets/104205506/59a4c1ab-904e-4eec-9feb-7b30f4134edd)

+# calculate.py
+which is used for calculating the descriptors for crystal structures in current directory.
+Users should provide at least one .cif file in current directory, and set the filename as parameters in this program, and then run this program by "python calculate.py"

+# ComponentFeature.py
+which is used for calculating the component features for crystal structures in current directory, and is called by calculate.py.

+# StructureFeature.py
+which is used for calculating the structural features for crystal structures in current directory, and is called by calculate.py.

+# opt.py
+which is used to directed design semiconductors by applying active learning methods, where the well-trained models are served as the surrogate models.

 # Reference:
 Zhilong Wang, Sixian Liu, Jing Gao, Kehao Tao, An Chen, Hongxiao Duan, Yanqiang Han, Gang Liu, Jinjin Li.
 Submitted.